 - Ages 7+

-Your successes or failors affect the game in your future plays of the game, in Zombie Kidz Evolution.
+Your successes or failures affect the game in your future plays of the game, in Zombie Kidz Evolution.
 This is a perfect first step into Legacy games.
 Legacy games are played over a series of sessions and what occurrences in previous sessions permanently changes the game and can influence the next events in the game.
 In Zombie Kidz Evolution you are working together to protect yourselves and drive off the zombies in the school.
 All the staff at the school zombies.
 The rules start off very simply, and as the game progresses new rules and abilities are added.

-- 5+
+- Legacy/Cooperative

 - 2-4 players